-In this last rhythm guitar exercise we’ll also be using palm muting this time on a single note which is repeated all over the riff like a drone.
+In this last rhythm guitar exercise, we’ll also be using palm muting, this time on a single note that is repeated all over the riff like a drone.
 Go through this lesson on how to become a guitar riff generator to learn how to create as many riffs as you want using the drone technique.

 Another important skill is the synchronization between your left hand and your right hand.

-Since the right hand tends to be practiced on less often than the left, the above exercises should help this hand to “catch up” with the other.
+Since the right hand tends to be practiced less often than the left, the above exercises should help this hand “catch up” with the other.

 When practicing things that require significant effort from both hands, you need to always make sure that both hands are on the same line, and if you’re struggling with one more than the other, you need to spend time practicing those hand movements on their own until both hands can play the music at the same speed with the same level of accuracy.